A Column Generation Approach to the Discrete Barycenter Problem: Introduction

-The discrete barycenter problem is a multi-marginal optimal transport problem and as such is significantly more challenging than the classical two-marginal optimal transport problem referenced later in Section \ref{sec:price}.
-In fact, multi-marginal optimal transport is no longer a network flow problem \cite{lhcj-19}, and a variant of the problem -- finding optimal solutions with a bound on the size of the support set -- has recently been shown to be NP-hard \cite{bp-19a}.
-The problem can be solved exactly by linear programming \cite{ac-11,abm-16,coo-15}, but all known LP formulations may require an exponential number of variables, scaling by the product of the sizes of the support sets of the input measures \cite{bp-18}.
-Some formulations also have an exponential number of constraints, but beneficially for the worst-case setting, the smallest linear programming formulation contains an extremely low number of constraints \cite{bp-18}.
-These dimensions indicate the linear program is a prime candidate for column generation.
+The discrete barycenter problem can be solved exactly by linear programming \cite{ac-11,abm-16,bp-18,coo-15}, but all known LP formulations may require an exponential number of variables, scaling by the product of the sizes of the support sets of the input measures \cite{bp-18}.
+Some formulations also have an exponential number of constraints, but for any input there exists one with an extremely low number of constraints.
+These dimensions indicate the linear program is a promising candidate for column generation.

-Barycenters produced by linear programming have favorable properties, namely, provable sparsity of the support set, and the following {\em non-mass-splitting property} of any optimal transport plan (the support points in each $P_1, \ldots, P_n$ to which each support point in $P$ transports mass, and the amount of mass transported) \cite{ac-11,abm-16}.
-This non-mass-splitting property is fundamental to the modeling of many physical applications where such a split would be infeasible, and is also the basis for our description of the linear programming model.
+The so-called {\em non-mass-splitting property}, satisfied by all exact barycenters, is a crucial tool for the linear programming approach to the problem that we use in this paper.
+It states that any optimal transport plan (the support points in each $P_1, \ldots, P_n$ to which each support point in $P$ transports mass, and the amount of mass transported) of a barycenter may not send mass to more than one support point in each measure \cite{ac-11,abm-16}.
+This property is fundamental to the modeling of many physical applications where a mass split would be infeasible.

 \begin{definition}[The Non-mass-splitting Property] The mass of each barycenter support point is transported fully to a single support point in each measure; that is, for each $x_k \in \supp(\bar P)$ with corresponding mass $z_k$, $k = 1, \ldots, |\supp(\bar P)|$, there exists exactly one $x_{i} \in \supp(P_i)$, $i = 1, \ldots, n$ to which the entire mass $z_k$ is transported in any optimal transport plan. \end{definition}